Public Health (MPH)

 MPH 503.
 Biostatistics.
 4 Hours.

 Provides a general overview of statistical methods commonly used in the collection and analysis of health research data.
 Topics include descriptive statistics, basic concepts of probability, statistical inference, analysis of variance (ANOVA), correlation, regression, distribution free methods, and introduction to use of a statistical software.
 Emphasis is on understanding and applying statistical concepts intuitively to the interpretation of health research data.
 Course Information: Core course.
-Prerequisite: Undergraduate statistics course.
+Prerequisites: Undergraduate statistics course.

 MPH 506.
 Research Methods in Public Health.
 4 Hours.

 Emphasizes the practical application of community health research to enhance the practice of public health.
 Public health practitioners engaging in administration, policy analysis, program development, and service coordination must be able to assess the needs of populations served and must be able to design and implement programs to meet those needs and evaluate program outcomes.
 The objective is to provide practical experience necessary for students to skillfully apply a variety of research methods and protocols, data collection, and analysis and interpretation skills to needs assessment and evaluation in public health.
 Core course.
-Course Information: Prerequisite: MPH 503.
+Course Information: Prerequisites: MPH 503.

 MPH 508.
 Program Evaluation for Public Health.
 4 Hours.

 This course introduces students to the concepts and methods used in program evaluation with a particular emphasis on health programs.
 Topics include: research design (experimental, quasi-experimental and non-experimental approaches); needs assessment, assessment of theory, process evaluation, cost analysis, impact and outcome evaluation; the use of logic models and the use of an ecological model in planning and evaluation of health programs.
-Course Information: Prerequisite: MPH 506 or permission of instructor.
+Course Information: Prerequisites: MPH 506 or permission of instructor.

 MPH 511.
 Epidemiology.
 4 Hours.